The Importance Of Customer Sentiment Analysis

 Why customer sentiment analysis is imperative for businesses

 Customers expect fast service that works for them on demand at any place, time, or channel.
-Most customers are willing to use self-service, but they often don’t expect it to work.
+Most customers are willing to use self-service, but they often do not expect it to work.
 No wonder it is high time for businesses to get self-service right.

 Sales and service teams know too well that situations that make customers unhappy can be resolved without delay, resulting in positive outcomes.
 However, if immediate attention is not given to miffed customers, the situation can swiftly deteriorate.
-This results in strained ties between the client and the brand, which can further lead to a decline in sales and renewed purchases, low customer satisfaction (c-sat) scores, and, ultimately, churn.
+This results in strained ties between the client and the brand, leading to a decline in sales and renewed purchases, low customer satisfaction (c-sat) scores, and, ultimately, churn.

 The brand’s reputation takes a hit.
-The brand’s PR, advertising, and marketing teams will go on an overdrive to revive the image — incurring huge financial costs to the brand.
+The brand’s PR, advertising, and marketing teams will go into overdrive to revive the image, incurring huge financial costs.
 Sadly, no one can guarantee to restore the organization’s past glory.

 Sentiment analysis to the rescue

-1. Collect Data: Gather customer feedback through social media, surveys, online reviews, emails, and other VoC channels.
+1. Collect Data: Gather customer feedback through social media, surveys, online reviews, emails, and other voice of the customer (VoC) channels.

 2. Pre-process Data: Remove irrelevant information, such as spam or promotional content, and clean up the data.

-3. Classify Text: Use natural language processing techniques to classify text as positive, negative, or neutral.
+3. Classify Text: Use natural language processing (NLP) techniques to classify text as positive, negative, or neutral.

 4. Analyze Results: Identify frequent keywords and topics mentioned by customers, the overall customer sentiment (positive, negative, or neutral), and the reasons behind such sentiments.